jolivain/glslsandbox-player/README.md

 - One of the following native window library: X11, Vivante/libGAL, Raspberry Pi, Wayland EGL, SDL2, libdrm and libgbm (for KMS)
 - optional: libpng library and header files for texture support
+- optional: netpbm commands are used by testsuite

   Compiling glslsandbox-player should be straightforward if all dependencies are present since it's an autotools package (aka